 Sure, you may not have lost the shipment yourself – but you did choose the carrier who lost the shipment.
 That means you’re on the hook to make things right.

-So as soon as a shipping problem is reported, you should take action.
+As soon as a shipping problem is reported, you should take action:

-You want to keep your customers satisfied, and making them wait for delivery until the package carrier has located a lost parcel is unnaceptable.
+You want to keep your customers satisfied, and making them wait for delivery until the package carrier has located a lost parcel is unacceptable.